 Often, weak points and plateaus are a result of not changing things up.
 It's easy to do the same thing all the time, sometimes for years.

-One of the keys to progress is to change things up every 4-6 weeks, some people will do it more often than that.
+One of the keys to progress is to change things up every 4-to-6 weeks, some people will do it more often than that.
 You can completely change your routine, or you can drop some exercises and add new ones, you can try new intensity ideas or try new rep schemes, to name a few things.

 Conclusion